animal-tree/Writing-stuff/Stuff52-more-shit.md

 **A:** Because it is easier to introduce a new $x'$ than a new $(\frac{\partial x}{\partial t'})'$.

-(Note: the above derived contradictions is false)
+(Note: the above derived contradiction is false)

 **Argument:** Why not $v' =$ "something totally arbitrary"?